ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   nestedPart: NestedPart            ; {7}
 ]

-MessageId = bstr .size 32          ; MessageId is derived from SHA256 hash
+MessageId = bstr .size 32
 ```

+The first data field is the per-message unique salt which MUST be
+cryptographically random.
+An example algorithm for generating the salt
+is described in (#salt-generation).

 The `replaces` {1} data field indicates that the current message
 is a replacement or update to a previous message whose message ID